WIAS-PDELib/ExtendableFEM.jl/docs/src/pdesolvers_dt.md

 ```

 !!! note

-    The solvers of DifferentialEquations should be run with the autodiff=false option
-    as it is currently not possible to differentiate the right-hand side of the generated
-    ODEProblem with respect to time.
+    When using DifferentialEquations.jl, set `autodiff=false` in the solver options, as automatic differentiation of the generated ODEProblem with respect to time is not currently supported.

-## Example : 2D Heat equation
+## Example: 2D Heat Equation (extracted from Example205)

-The following ProblemDescription yields the space discretisation of the
-heat equation (including homogeneous boundary conditions and equivalent to the Poisson equation).
+The following `ProblemDescription` yields the space discretization of the heat equation (including homogeneous boundary conditions; equivalent to the Poisson equation):

 ```julia
 PD = ProblemDescription("Heat Equation")
 u = Unknown("u"; name = "temperature")